City of Newcastle

 The City of Newcastle is a local government area in the Hunter region of New South Wales, Australia.
 The City of Newcastle incorporates much of the area of the Newcastle metropolitan area.

-The Lord Mayor of the City of Newcastle Council is Councillor Dr. Ross Kerridge, an Independent politician elected under the team campaign banner 'Our Newcastle' at the 2024 New South Wales mayoral elections.
+The Lord Mayor-elect of the City of Newcastle Council is Gavin Morris, an Independent politician elected at a by-election in April 2026.

 History

 The Awabakal and Worimi peoples are acknowledged by council as the traditional custodians of the land and waters of Newcastle.

 Municipality of Newcastle

 Following the passing of the Municipalities Act 1858 by the New South Wales parliament, the Municipality of Newcastle was proclaimed on 7 June 1859.
 The new Municipality was divided into three wards – City, Macquarie, and Honeysuckle.
 Eight years later, the Municipalities Act 1867 classified the Newcastle Municipality as a "Borough".

 Creation of modern council

 The Greater Newcastle Act 1937 merged the City of Newcastle with 10 of its suburban municipalities to form the City of Greater Newcastle.
 The Act also transferred parts of the Lake Macquarie Shire and Tarro Shire to the new city.
 The amalgamations and transfers took effect from 2 April 1938.

 The newly created City of Greater Newcastle was subsequently renamed to City of Newcastle on 23 March 1949.